Is it easy to talk to you, and to work with you? Do you listen to the opinion of your colleagues, or do you think that you are always right?

 The number of these questions, as well as their complexity, depends on the importance of teamwork for a particular position.
-Let’s have a look at some questions.
+Administrative assistant, waitress, manager, construction worker, programmer, surgeon, stand-seller–each of these positions require a different level of teamwork (or it requires none).
+The more it requires, the more it will be tested (or at least should be).

-In most retail, administrative or office job interviews, you will get just a few basic questions that relate to your teamwork ability.
-For example
+In most retail, administrative, or finance job interviews, you will get a few basic questions that relate to your teamwork ability.
+For example, the interviewers can ask you the following questions:

 - What makes you a good team player?